hipe/tmx/brazen/doc/issues.md

-             (#was: track abstraction candidates near reactive model, normalization) (#was: we might want top invocation to be able to emit events with the same interface as action adapters, which would change the inheritence graph considerably ) [#116]       :+#tombstone: "client services" is no longer a thing [#115]       the `par` method of expags ..
+             (#was: track abstraction candidates near reactive model, normalization) (#was: we might want top invocation to be able to emit events with the same interface as action adapters, which would change the inheritance graph considerably ) [#116]       :+#tombstone: "client services" is no longer a thing [#115]       the `par` method of expags ..
 [#114]       (posterity) ..